real2two/starame/README.md

 4. Create a file called "run.bat" (well it can be anything.bat).
 Edit "run.bat" and make the file contain "node bot.js".
 After you edit the file, close the file.

 5. Open the file "run.bat".
-It should say "Starame is ready!" soon in the console/batch file.
+It should say "Starame is ready!" soon in the console/batch program.

 ## What Each Folder Means
 The main data files are in the folder "data\".